Rufistofeles/rufistofeles/README.md

 ### Hi there 👋
+<p>I'm a Mechatronics engineer, software engineer and project manager.</p>
+							<p>I live in Mexico City, currently working as a Web, M2M & IoT developer and consultant.</p>
+							<p>My interests range from software development to industrial and home automation.
+I'm also interested in entrepreneurship, innovation, and technology.</p>

 <!--
 **Rufistofeles/rufistofeles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.